fulldecent/solidity-monolithic-flattener/README.md

 - The contract to deploy has a circular function call.
 - The solidity file fails to compile before transformation.
-- Different source files use different versions of solidity.

 ## Work plan